mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 In the era of React Server Components and the Next.js App Router, component libraries like Material UI must make some paradigm-shifting changes to reap the potential performance gains by moving more of the work of rendering UIs from client to server.

-The trouble is, the "traditional" CSS-in-JS solutions we rely on aren't able to come along with us because the [React context API](https://react.dev/learn/passing-data-deeply-with-context) only works on the client.
+Trouble is, the "traditional" CSS-in-JS solutions we rely on aren't able to come along with us because the [React context API](https://react.dev/learn/passing-data-deeply-with-context) only works on the client.
 And with nearly 70% of respondents in the [State of CSS 2023 survey](https://2023.stateofcss.com/en-US/css-in-js/) indicating they use styled-components and Emotion, we're looking at a whole lot of React developers with no clear path forward from here.

 For a library as widely used as Material UI, the biggest challenge is to stay up-to-date while introducing as few breaking changes as humanly possible, to maintain a consistent and reliable developer experience without asking users to completely change the way they build UI components.